 Oxygen therapy, if needed

 Treatment of bronchiectasis is directed toward reducing the frequency of infections when possible, preventing certain infections with vaccines and sometimes antibiotics, decreasing the buildup of mucus, decreasing inflammation, and relieving airway blockage.
 Early, effective treatment can reduce complications such as hemoptysis, low oxygen levels in the blood, respiratory failure, and cor pulmonale Cor Pulmonale Cor pulmonale is enlargement and thickening of the ventricle on the right side of the heart resulting from an underlying lung disorder that causes pulmonary hypertension (high pressures in the... read more .
 Treatment of underlying conditions that cause or contribute to flares is also needed.

-Flares (exacerbations) are treated with antibiotics, bronchodilators, and chest physiotherapy Chest Physical Therapy Respiratory therapists use several different techniques to help treat lung disease, including Postural drainage Suctioning Breathing exercises The choice of therapy is based on the underlying... read more to promote drainage of secretions and mucus.
-Chest physiotherapy includes such techniques as postural drainage Postural drainage Respiratory therapists use several different techniques to help treat lung disease, including Postural drainage Suctioning Breathing exercises The choice of therapy is based on the underlying... read more and chest percussion.
+Flares (exacerbations) are treated with antibiotics, bronchodilators, and chest physiotherapy Chest Physical Therapy Chest physical therapy uses mechanical techniques, such as chest percussion, postural drainage, and vibration, to help clear secretions from the lungs.
+Respiratory therapists use several different... read more to promote drainage of secretions and mucus.
+Chest physiotherapy includes such techniques as postural drainage Postural drainage Chest physical therapy uses mechanical techniques, such as chest percussion, postural drainage, and vibration, to help clear secretions from the lungs.
+Respiratory therapists use several different... read more and chest percussion.
 Sometimes antibiotics are given for a long period to prevent recurring infections, especially in people who have frequent flares or cystic fibrosis.
 Most people with cystic fibrosis benefit from treatment with a cystic fibrosis transmembrane regulator (CFTR) modulator, which can decrease exacerbations.

 Did You Know...